-The Compact Series – Three models outputting 50k, 67k & 85k BTU/hr (at 80F air & water and 80% RH) available with analogue or digital controls.
+The Compact Series – Three models outputting 50k, 66k & 83k BTU/hr (at 80F air & water and 80% RH) available with analogue or digital controls.
+The top model is also available with a Power Defrost option.
+This enables the heater to defrost itself whilst still heating the pool.

 The Classic Series – Three models outputting 95k, 117k & 133k BTU/hr (at 80F air & water and 80% RH) available with analogue or digital controls.